tgirke/GEN242-2021/content/en/tutorials/rprogramming/rprogramming.md

-As demonstrated in the above query examples, by setting up the proper data structures (here two `matrices` with same dimensions), and utilizing vectorized (matrix-to-matrix) operations along with R’s built-in `row*` and `col*` stats function family (e.g. `rowSums`) one can design with very little code flexible query routines that also run extremly time-efficient.
+As demonstrated in the above query examples, by setting up the proper data structures (here two `matrices` with same dimensions), and utilizing vectorized (matrix-to-matrix) operations along with R’s built-in `row*` and `col*` stats function family (e.g. `rowSums`) one can design with very little code flexible query routines that also run very time-efficient.

 ## Functions